spital/ai-translate/README.md

 # ai-translate + OpenAI GPT - 2 / GPT-3

+This small project evolved a bit and it is deployed with 11 languages and functions like translation, questions answering, text completion and text summarization using neural networks/ transformers from huggingface.
+Working web app link is available on request....

 GPT3 connection to be added to enjoy some fun.
 GPT2 example below.

 ![image](https://user-images.githubusercontent.com/11034264/110789794-90125280-8270-11eb-87b1-34567e5ba034.png)